 We are making an appeal to all parents to actively participate in the education of their children by volunteering at school.
 Please sign up in the front office.
 Each class must have a room parent.
 All room parents will form a Parent Advisory Council (PAC).
 In order to volunteer, you must pass a background check.
-This may be obtained from the office.
 The fee associated with a background check varies from parish to parish.